From Grandma’s Casserole to Vegan Sushi: Generational Lunch Trends

 You might think your lunch choices are personal preferences, but they reflect your generation!
 You’re all part of a lunch timeline, from your grandma’s comfort food to your kid’s weird snacks.
 We’ve got the scoop on these generational lunch ideas and will explore and celebrate the differences!

-Generational Takeaways
+Baby Boomers: Generational Takeaways

-Grandma’s Traditional Recipes
+Grandma’s Traditional Family Recipes

 But you’re not always in the mood for a heavy, old-fashioned meal.
 That’s where recipe modernization comes in.
 Imagine giving grandma’s hearty stew a modern makeover, keeping the love and warmth but making it lighter and more to your taste.
 How about a gluten-free version of Grandpa’s favourite Sunday pie?
 Sounds good?